AnmolS99/Time-Series-Forecasting/README.md

 To install required packages, use the following command: `pip install -r requirements.txt`

+## Running model
+You can run the basic model, by running main.py: `python main.py`.
+To train a model, change the parameters or run a model trained on altered forecasting, you can change the parameters in the main function in main.py.

 ## Datasets

 The datasets includes production plans and historical imbalance data for east Norway (NO1 area in the figure below).